YapSengKuang/AR-Glasses/README.md

 ![image](https://cdn.discordapp.com/attachments/1080552633812664441/1147023360077856820/image.png)

-LukAR will automatically detect items on your shopping list and will point out a single instance of that item to you
+LukAR will automatically detect items on your shopping list and will point out a single instance of that item to you.

 ![image](https://cdn.discordapp.com/attachments/1080552633812664441/1147023835007307907/image.png)

-To collect that item, pick it up and move it close to the glasses, upon doing so you will see a confirmation popup
+To collect that item, pick it up and move it close to the glasses, upon doing so you will see a confirmation popup.

 ![image](https://cdn.discordapp.com/attachments/1080552633812664441/1147024012459909140/image.png)

-Use the pointer to click "yes" to mark it off the list or "no" if LukAR identified something wrong
+Use the pointer to click "yes" to mark it off the list or "no" if LukAR identified something wrong.

 ![image](https://cdn.discordapp.com/attachments/1080552633812664441/1147024133402673242/image.png)

 ## Additional Notes
--
+- The scene for our application is in Assets > Scenes > Object Detection > LukarYoloObjectDetection > LukarYoloObjectDetection.unity.
+Press play to run it on Unity.
+- To use the pointer on Unity to test the application - which emulates the pointer from the computing unit of the glasses - you must continuously hold down the shift key and then move your cursor.